Frequently Asked Questions

 LEP courses teach you to learn, use, and develop your skills and abilities.
 These will allow you to do well in classes in your major, minor, and in your future career.
 LEP lays down a foundation of knowledge, intellectual values, and abilities that will enable you to keep on learning throughout life.
 LEP broadens your college education.
 It develops abilities that can help you in any professional career that seeks skills such as public speaking, writing, and the ability to hold conversation in social situations.

 Taking courses in the various academic categories, will help familiarize you with their respective ways of information.
 If you are undeclared, it may also help you decide on a major, or introduce you to a new field of study that you might not have considered pursuing.
 Go ahead and take a course that you are interested in and it will apply towards graduation.

-The requirement is waived for students who are admitted with an accredited Associate in Arts degree or the Minnesota Transfer Curriculum.
+The requirement is waived for students who are admitted with an accredited Associate in Arts or Science degree or the Minnesota Transfer Curriculum.
 Otherwise, yes, you have to fulfill it in order to get a bachelor's degree from UMD.

 We cannot guarantee that completing the UMD's LEP, in whole or in part here at UMD, will be counted as satisfying corresponding requirement(s) at another institution.
 You will have to consult with your intended institution's admissions office.
 Consult with our advising office in regards to completing the Minnesota Transfer Curriculum.

 Start taking LEP courses your first semester.
 They connect and teach you knowledge that will assist you to deciding your major and/or minor.
 They are provide you opportunities to enhance or polish your skills.
 Good examples are SOC 1101 Intro to Sociology, COMM 1112 Public Speaking or another Oral Communication & Languages course, or a course to fulfill the Logic & Quantitative Reasoning category.
 Pay attention to course descriptions as some courses are sequential and may have pre-requisites.